netbox-community/ansible_modules/docs/plugins/netbox_virtual_machine_module.rst

 ..
 Description

-- Creates, updates or removes virtual_machines from Netbox
+- Creates, updates or removes virtual_machines from NetBox

 ..
 Aliases